Learn how you can become a spiritual director at our Open House event →

 Prepare to Listen through Training

 “The fact that we do not hear does not mean that God is not speaking to us… We know that messages from radio and television programs are passing through our bodies and brains at all hours of the day: messages that an appropriately tuned receiver could pluck from the very air we breathe… We are not attuned to God’s voice.
-We have not been taught how to heart it sounding out in nature — for as we read in Psalm 19, ‘The heavens announce the glory of God” — or in special communication directed by God to the individual.” (p.
+We have not been taught how to hear it sounding out in nature — for as we read in Psalm 19, ‘The heavens announce the glory of God” — or in special communication directed by God to the individual.” (p.
 68-69)

 “Some use their ears to sift out only what they want to hear… [Jesus] urged his hearers to make great effort to hear, assuring them that what they received would be proportional to their desire and effort (Mark 4:23-24).” (p.
 69)